ZYblend/Resilient-path-tracking-control-for-WMR/ReadMe.md

 # Introduction
 These files are the simulation based on Matlab/Simulink for the paper: **ATTACK-RESILIENT OBSERVER PRUNING FOR PATH-TRACKING CONTROL OFWHEELED MOBILE ROBOT**.

-If you use the whole codes or part of them, please cite the paper:
+If you use the whole codes or part of them, please cite the papers:
 ```
 @proceeding{Yu2020false,
   author={Zheng, Yu and Anubi, Olugbenga Moses},